adityaramesh/ctop/README.md

 # TODO

+- Add assertion to ensure that threads have unique APIC IDs.
+- Add support for AMD.
+- Test on fatalii (for AMD support).

 - Support the following auxiliary (PCIe) devices:
   - GPUs
   - MICs

 - Support the following NUMA devices:
   - MICs

-- Test on savina.
-- Add support for AMD.
-- Test on fatalii (for AMD support).

 # Scratch